excid3/rails/guides/source/getting_started.md

 Rails comes with a deployment tool called [Kamal](https://kamal-deploy.org) that we can use to deploy our  application directly to a server.
 Kamal uses Docker containers to run your application and deploy with zero downtime.

-Rails comes with a production-ready Dockerfile that Kamal will use to build the image.
-The Dockerfile uses [Thruster](https://github.com/basecamp/thruster) to compress and serve assets efficiently in production.
+By default, Rails comes with a production-ready Dockerfile that Kamal will use to build the Docker image, creating a containerized version of your application with all its dependencies and configurations.
+This Dockerfile uses [Thruster](https://github.com/basecamp/thruster) to compress and serve assets efficiently in production.

 To deploy with Kamal, we need: